Scaling Multi-Agent Environment Co-Design with Diffusion Models: Experimental Evaluation

 Training curves for Corner can be seen in Figure \ref{fig:dicode-corner-scenario}, left, and we provide quantitative summaries for all experiments in Table \ref{tab:method-scenario-matrix}.
 These results show that DiCoDe improve multi-agent system performance considerably, converging on successful environment policy pairs with higher rewards than baselines and ablations.
 In particular, DiCoDe outperforms training on a fixed environment by $26\%$, demonstrating the tangible benefits of considering the environment as a decision variable.
 Furthermore, we highlight that DiCoDe delivers $39\%$ more boxes on average than the RL method when measuring performance by a fixed number of policy updates with $66\%$ fewer samples, and $95\%$ more when normalized to the number of samples.

+Empirically, DiCoDe continuously samples across a distribution of high-performing environments instead of collapsing to a single environment.
 Figure \ref{fig:dicode-corner-scenario}, right, visualises the distribution of $\theta$ generated post-training.
 DiCoDe captures the intuition that shelves should be close to goals of the same color.
 Furthermore, borders are left clear, possibly as navigation channels.
 Although DiCoDe-$\Theta_{\text{Coord}}$ achieves quantitively similar rewards as the standard representation, the heat-map generated is sharper.
 We speculate this is related to the interpretation of gradients in the encoding of shelves.
 Coordinate encodings support small adaptations by moving in the direction of the critic gradient, but in the shelf mask encoding, a small step in the gradient direction leaves the manifold of valid environments.
-The environments generated lack rigid structure to the human eye, yet achieve impressive performance, suggesting co-design may help explore range of environments otherwise not considered by human experts.
+The environments generated lack rigid structure to the human eye, yet achieve impressive performance, suggesting co-design may help explore a range of environments otherwise not considered by human experts.

 \textbf{2) Ablation on the impact of PUG and Critic Distillation.} Ablations DiCoDe-\{Descent, Sampling, ADD\} validate the value gain of PUG and DiCoDe-MC validates the value gain of environment critic distillation.
-The combined DiCoDe method outperforms DiCoDe-Descent by $26\%$, DiCoDe-Sampling by $48\%$, DiCoDe-ADD by $57\%$ and DiCoDe-MC by $11\%$, showing the impact of our contributed modules.
+The combined DiCoDe method outperforms DiCoDe-Descent by $30\%$, DiCoDe-Sampling by $48\%$, DiCoDe-ADD by $33\%$ and DiCoDe-MC by $11\%$, showing the impact of our contributed modules.
 We investigate further in two directions.